mozilla/extension-activity-monitor/CONTRIBUTING.md

 ## Project Architecture

 This extension is primarily consist of a Popup (browserAction Popup) and Activity Log page (Extension page).
-The popup helps to "start monitor" or "stop monitor" all extensions and access the activity log page.
+The popup helps to "start monitor" or "stop monitor" all extensions and access the Activity Log page.
 On the other hand, the Activity Log page helps to view the logs, filter logs, save and load logs from a file.

 ### Some Important Components